Peter Heyworth: Life and career

 Heyworth's sympathies were with avant-garde music, and he objected to many new works in traditional musical form, maintaining that the Proms were "cluttered with a lot of second-rate works and a certain amount of sheer derivative drivel".
 He praised the works of Pierre Boulez, Karlheinz Stockhausen and Harrison Birtwistle, criticised Ralph Vaughan Williams for "heavy-handed heartiness" and being amateurish in his orchestration. was dismissive of Frederick Delius's music, lukewarm about Benjamin Britten's, and consistently hostile to Walton's.

 Apart from his journalism, Heyworth was editor of a volume of Ernest Newman's writings, Berlioz, Romantic and Classic (1972), and author of Conversations with Klemperer (1973) and a two-volume biography, Otto Klemperer: His Life and Times.
 The first volume was published in 1983; reviewing it in The New York Times, John Rockwell described it as "one of the most informative, readable musical biographies ever written".
 The second volume was substantially complete at the time of Heyworth's death and was taken to publication in 1996 by John Lucas.
 Reviewing it in The Sunday Times, Hugh Canning called it "essential reading, not only for the even-handed way he analyses Klemperer's complex musical personality, but also for the richly detailed picture he paints of an era in music-making in which artistic values still counted for a great deal".

+He was a friend of British-American poet W. H. Auden, who dedicated his book of poems City without Walls to Heyworth.
+The two had met in Berlin in 1964.

 Heyworth retired from his post at The Observer in June 1991.
 He died of a stroke on 2 October of that year, while on holiday in Athens.
 He was unmarried; his long-term partner was Jochen Voigt.
 Heyworth was survived by a brother and three nephews.